Kanthapuram A. P. Aboobacker Musliyar: On CAB and CAA

 Musliyar opposed the Citizenship Amendment Bill and Citizenship Amendment Act, and he organised and attended in many protests against the act.
-He did not support the hartal was organised by SDPI and said the hartal is needless.
+Though he did not supported the hartal organised by SDPI and said the hartal is needless.
 He visited the family members of protesters killed in police firing at Mangalore to express his condolences.
+He was widely criticized for his stand on protesting women against the CAA.
+He stated that "women shouldn’t hit streets against the CAA, and shouldn't raise slogans or clench fists."